 Teaching English has intrigued me from a young age.
 I first started to get involved with it as a teenager, when I stayed an extra semester in high school to work as an ESL Peer Tutor for exchange and new immigrant students in Kingston, Ontario.

 I continued volunteering as an ESL Tutor when I went to university for a double major in Linguistics and Modern Languages.
 While studying for my degree, I was a Conversation Language Partner for students at the TESOL Centre at my university.
 These initial experiences helped me build my passion and confidence to choose TESOL as my career.
-After I graduated from university, I came to South Korea for my first professional job.
+After I graduated from university, I chose to teach English in South Korea for my first professional job.
 Little did I know I would ended up staying for 14 years and counting!

 Becoming More Understanding

-There are many benefits and rewards for working overseas such as exploring a new culture, learning a new language, and the ability to travel more freely.
+There are many benefits and rewards for teaching overseas, such as exploring a new culture, learning a new language, and the ability to travel more freely.